 Passover and the Exodus from Egypt

-If you’ve seen The Ten Commandments movie, starring Charleton Heston, you know the first Passover happened when the death angel killed all the firstborn children and animals of the Egyptians.
+If you’ve seen The Ten Commandments movie, starring Charlton Heston, you know the first Passover happened as the death angel killed all the firstborn children and animals of the Egyptians.
 The death angel ‘passed over’ each Israelite family that applied an innocent lamb’s blood to the doorposts of their houses.

 That evening, the Israelites roasted and ate the sacrificial lambs, along with bread that didn’t have time to leaven, just before they hurriedly departed Egypt and miraculously crossed the Red Sea.

 In Exodus 12 (above) and Leviticus chapter 23, God told Israel to commemorate their deliverance from Egyptian bondage every year by sacrificing a lamb on the 14th of Nisan (the first month) and eating it’s roasted flesh that evening.

 In Jewish tradition this meal is known as the Passover Seder (pronounced say-der).
 It’s during this “Feast of Unleavened Bread” when the freshly-killed Passover lamb is eaten.